AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/highlights.md

 This page highlights backward-incompatible changes between Adobe Commerce and Magento Open Source releases that have a major impact and require detailed explanation and special instructions to ensure third-party modules continue working.
 High-level reference information for all backward-incompatible changes in each release are documented in [Backward incompatible changes reference](reference.md).

+## 2.4.7-beta3

+The following major backward-incompatible changes were introduced in the 2.4.7-beta3 Adobe Commerce and Magento Open Source releases:

+* New method to generate random byte strings
+* New system configuration for limiting coupon generation
+* New system configuration to mitigate vulnerable endpoint risk
+* New system configuration for payment information rate limiting
+* PHP Application Server
+* Resolved compatibility issues with Symfony

 ## 2.4.7-beta2

 The following major backward-incompatible changes were introduced in the 2.4.7-beta2 Adobe Commerce and Magento Open Source releases: